Public Affairs and Social Media in Vienna with Austrian Online Influencers

-Austrian bloggers Helge Fahrnberger, Michael Vaccaro and Matthias Wurz discuss the development of social media in Europe, cultural differences between Europe and the US, and what Austrian’s really think about Arnold Schwarzenegger, John Kerry, and Bruno.
+Austrian bloggers Helge Fahrnberger, Michael Vaccaro, and Matthias Wurz discuss SEO and social media marketing in Europe, cultural differences between Europe and the US, and what Austrians think about Arnold Schwarzenegger, John Kerry, and Bruno.
 Schwartzman & Associates is a public affairs firm of record for the U.S. Dept. of State.

-00:58 – Helge Farhnberger talks about his experience blogging in Austria, his blog, his work as a social media and social software consultant and a major sociological condition for human cooperation.
+00:58 – Helge Farhnberger talks about his blogging experience in Austria, his blog, his work as a social media and software consultant, and a primary sociological condition for human cooperation.

-02:45 – Michael Vaccaro talks about his blog which is a platform for promoting unknown, indie artists – primarily in Austria and Germany – to help them snag record deals and talent representation.
+02:45 – Michael Vaccaro talks about his blog, a platform for building online visibility for indie recording artists – primarily in Austria and Germany – to help them get record deals and talent representation.

-04:02 – Matthias Wurz talks about his experience blogging, his blog and his objective of explaining Austrian affairs to an international audience.
+04:02 – Matthias Wurz talks about his experience blogging, his blog, and his objective of explaining Austrian culture to an international audience.

-06:43 – Why Austrian’s stripped Arnold Schwarzenegger’s name from a football stadium in the city of Graz that had been named after him.
+06:43 – Why Austrians stripped Arnold Schwarzenegger’s name from a football stadium named after him in the city of Graz.

-08:27 – How Austria’s right wing conservative voters felt about the US Supreme Court’s decision to recognize as president George W. Bush over John Kerry, who was of Austrian decent.
+08:27 – How Austria’s right-wing conservative voters felt about the US Supreme Court’s decision to recognize President George W. Bush over Senator John Kerry, who was of Austrian descent.

 08:58 – Austrian bloggers react to Sasha Baron Cohen’s portrayal of a fictional Austrian character in the motion picture Bruno.

-18:02 – Austrian bloggers discuss Austria’s ranking as the best place to live in the world.
+18:02 – Austrian bloggers discuss Austria’s ranking as the best place to live globally.

-21:34 – Austrian bloggers debate whether or not a clearer delineation between work and play is causing the use of social media to develop differently in Europe and Austria.
+21:34 – Austrian bloggers debate whether or not a more precise delineation between work and play is causing social media marketing to develop differently in Europe and Austria.

-22:17 – Helge Farhnberger on the social demographics of Austria, which has 8 million people: 20 to 30 thousand Twitter uses, he guesses, making the point that Twitter users are influential.
-There are 1.2 million active Facebook users in Austria.
+22:17 – Helge Farhnberger on the social demographics of Austria, which has 8 million people.
 And he talks about why innovations are more likely to come out of the US than Europe.

-27:26 – Matthias Wurz offers a counter perspective to Michael Vaccaro’s assertion that laziness is at least partially to blame for social media apathy in Europe and how he uses Facebook both professionally and personally.
-Matthias is on Twitter at @matthias_wurz.
+27:26 – Matthias Wurz offers a counter perspective to Michael Vaccaro’s assertion that laziness is at least partially to blame for social media apathy in Europe and how he uses Facebook professionally and personally.

-34:43 – How Michael Vaccaro started securing MP3s from labels that he could make available at clstfck.
+34:43 – How Michael Vaccaro started securing MP3s from labels that he could make available.

-35:48 – Matthias Wurz gives us the state of the news media business in Vienna, from the perspective of an officially accredited Austrian journalist who has been writing at a magazine for many years.
+35:48 – Matthias Wurz gives us the state of the news media business in Vienna from the perspective of an officially accredited Austrian journalist who has been writing for a magazine for many years.

-39:12 – Which mainstream media channels are most under pressure from advertiser’s defections in Austria and how the advertising spend is changing in Austria.
+39:12 – Which mainstream media channels are most under pressure from advertiser defections in Austria, and how the advertising agency spend is changing in Austria.

 50:07 – Austrian bloggers discuss the recent student protest that completely clogged the streets in central Vienna, which was organized entirely through Facebook and Twitter with the hashtag #unibrennt.
 The demonstration was estimated to be 20 to 40 thousand students large.